 There are no hostels and Couchsurfing is strictly illegal in Eritrea.

 A hotel will normally cost you around 900 Nakfa / 60 Usd a night (Breakfast included)

-In Asmara I stayed at Sunshine Hotel, it seemed to be the most popular ones for tourists.
+In Asmara I stayed at the Sunshine Hotel, it seemed to be the most popular ones for tourists.
 And I met around 7-8 other tourists there during my stay, with a very popular Piano bar during the weekend.

-In Keren, I did I stayed in Sarina Hotel which is a good hotel with big rooms and balcony.
+In Keren, I did I stayed in Sarina Hotel which is a good hotel with big rooms and a balcony.
 900Nafka / 60 USD.

 In Massawa, I stayed at Dhalak Hotel which is a huge hotel.